Builder256/RTM-Wiki/en/home.md

 ~~This mod and these wikis are just too many~~

+## Wiki provided by
+The RTM Wiki is provided by Kaiz_JP[^3] free of charge.
+Thank you very much for your great support in providing the server and setting up the wiki.

 # Request for Image Contributions
 We are requesting image contributions for the RTM Wiki.
 If you have any images that help showcase the appeal of RealTrainMod or can aid in explaining mods and addons, please consider contributing to the Wiki.